mithhhilesh/Python-Projects/README.md

 *****PYTHON PROJECTS*****

-on basic concepts and syntax of python using random library
+on basic concepts and syntax of python uing random library